prashantkr006/CODE-DOCTOR/README.md

 <h1>Code-Doctor: Full Stack Next.js App</h1>

-<p>Code-Doctor is a full-stack web application developed as part of a Full Stack Developer Internship project.
-The application aims to provide a platform for users to submit their mail data, such as name and email address, and store the validated data in a database.
+<p>Code-Doctor is a full-stack web application developed.
+The application aims to provide a platform for users to submit their mail data, and get added to the waitlist by storing the validated data in a database.
 The project is implemented using various technologies, including Next.js, React, TypeScript, Express.js, MongoDB, and Framer Motion for animations.</p>

 <h2>Frontend</h2>

-<p>The frontend of the application is built using Next.js, a React framework that offers server-side rendering and improved performance.
+<p>The front end of the application is built using Next.js, a React framework that offers server-side rendering and improved performance.
 TypeScript is incorporated into the project for better type safety and an enhanced developer experience.
-The design of the frontend is based on the provided Figma design, ensuring a consistent and visually appealing user interface.</p>
+The design of the front is based on the provided Figma design, ensuring a consistent and visually appealing user interface.</p>

 <h3>Features</h3>